dotnet/designs/proposed/simple-csharp-programs.md

 ## User experience walkthrough

-Given the following code in `Hello.cs`:
+Given the following code in a singular `Hello.cs` in a directory:

 ```csharp
 WriteLine("Hello World");